Karthikeshwar1/rawhsekihtrak/README.md

 ```
 Clue:

-This time, the tree seems to have a branch quite the opposite of eccentric

-Key: P
+The first two letters of an Indian song that I talked about on GitHub, are the keys, to a treasure of whose opening instructions can be found in Wikipedia

 ```